fox2d-engine/ScratchLove/README.md

 ### Optional Dependencies

-#### Building lua-https (Required for Online Project Loading)
+#### Building lua-https (Required for Online Project Loading & Text-to-Speech)

-ScratchLove includes lua-https as a submodule for HTTPS support when loading projects directly from scratch.mit.edu. **This module must be compiled to enable online project loading.**
+ScratchLove includes lua-https as a submodule for HTTPS support. **This module must be compiled to enable:**
+- Online project loading from scratch.mit.edu
+- Text-to-Speech extension (requires HTTPS API calls to Scratch synthesis service)

 **To compile lua-https:**

 1. See detailed compilation instructions in [lib/lua-https/readme.md](lib/lua-https/readme.md)
 2. The compiled library can be left in `lib/lua-https/src/` (ScratchLove will automatically find it there)
 3. Alternatively, copy it to a system Lua path like `/usr/local/lib/lua/5.1/` or `~/.luarocks/lib/lua/5.1/`

+**Note**: Without lua-https, online loading and Text-to-Speech will not work, but local .sb3 files can still be loaded and run normally.

 #### Building Enhanced lua-cjson (Recommended for Better Performance)